The Dean’s Office

 The dean’s office also provides advising to students throughout their four years at Georgetown.
 Once students declare a major, they receive advising from both a dean and a faculty advisor in their department.

-Students can use this section of the website to answer common advising questions, such as fulfilling general education requirements, studying abroad, and updating AP/IB credits.
+Students can use this section of the website to answer common advising questions, such as fulfilling core requirements, studying abroad, and updating AP/IB credits.
 Students can also learn about student resources, summer school, and pre-professional programs.

 All students are encouraged to establish close intellectual relationships with their faculty.
 Faculty advisors are assigned at the time of major declaration and guide students through all aspects of degree completion.

 Students entering the College with declared majors in math, science, foreign language, and linguistics require specialized advice from the start of their degree and are assigned a faculty advisor during their first year.

 Current students serve as peer advisors who are extremely helpful to new students during this transition period by sharing experiences, providing insight, and responding to questions and concerns.